 It is an interesting thought, that medical technology will always run into some biological limit and there may be no way to exceed this except by changing our very biology itself.
 A concept that’s probably worth some thought, until tomorrow, goodnight.

 Pistol shrimp.
 Even if the name isn’t familiar there is a good chance you will have heard of this special shrimp (more technically known as alpheidae family of snapping shrimp).
-Rather that the regular catching and grappling mechanisms that shrimp can use to defend and attack the pistol shrimp has been granted a special ability.
+Rather that the regular catching and grappling mechanisms that shrimp can use to defend and attack, the pistol shrimp has been granted a special ability.
 Their claws are asymmetric and the larger of the two can be slammed shut to create a large snapping sound.
 Anyone who hasn’t heard of this shrimp will probably be thinking “so what?”
-This sound puts the shrimp as a contender for the loudest creature in the sea.
+This sound makes the shrimp a contender for the loudest creature in the sea.
 The snap creates a bubble which collapses under the water pressure.
-Getting hit by this bubble collapsing bubble (which can be thrown 4cm from the shrimp’s claw); travelling 60 miles per hour; under an acoustic pressure 80 kPa; and probably reaching a temperature of 5000K spells the end for any small sea creature caught in the way and a hefty stun for anything bigger.
+Getting hit by this collapsing bubble which can be thrown 4 cm from the shrimp’s claw; travels 60 miles per hour; is under an acoustic pressure 80 kPa; and probably reaches a temperature of 5000K spells the end for any small sea creature caught in the way and a hefty stun for anything bigger.